What are the best remedies for your digestive disorders?

 Let me clarified for you.
 What pepsinogen is?

-According to the definition of pepsinogen by Medical dictionary
+According to the definition of pepsinogen by the Medical dictionary.

 It is a substance that is secreted by a stomach wall and converted into the enzyme pepsin by gastric acid.